hanford/next-offline/readme.md

 module.exports = withOffline(nextConfig)
 ```

-Next we need to make sure our the application is properly serving the service worker, this setup depends on how you're hosting your application.
+Next we need to make sure our application is properly serving the service worker, this setup depends on how you're hosting your application.
 There is [documentation](#serving-service-worker) below.
 If you're not using Now 2.0, the Now 1.0 example should work in most circumstances.

 ## Documentation
 - [Serving service worker](#serving-service-worker)